ad-freiburg/ad-blog/README.md

     cd ad-blog

 ### Getting hugo
-To preview and/or update and post to the blog you currently need the `hugo` static site generator.
+To preview and/or update and post to the blog you currently need the **version 0.83.1** of the `hugo` static site generator.

-If you have `sudo` access on the system and it is at least an Ubuntu 18.04, we recommend installing with the package manager, for example
+If you have `sudo` access on the system and your package manager provides the version mentioned above (or a more recent version), we recommend installing it with for example

     sudo apt install hugo